 AVID supports HDR projects in its current versions.
 Below, we’ll discuss how to set up your AVID project and renders for HDR.
 In this walkthrough, we’ll be using AVID 2020.6.

-1. In order to create HDR outputs, your AVID project needs to be set up as HDR on creation.
-When a new project is created, set the Color Space to YCbCr 2020 / SMPTE 2084 or RGB 2020 / SMPTE 2084, depending on the code range of your source files.
+1. To create HDR outputs, your AVID project needs to be set up as HDR on creation when a new project is created.
+Set the Color Space to YCbCr 2020 / SMPTE 2084 or RGB 2020 / SMPTE 2084, depending on your source files' code range.

 2. Currently, only OP1a MXF files from AVID can be recognized by Frame.io as HDR.
 Both DNxHR and ProRes codecs are compatible.
-When exporting, select MXF OP1a under Export As, then select a flavor of ProRes or DNxHR from the Video Compression drop down.
+When exporting, select MXF OP1a under Export As, select a flavor of ProRes or DNxHR from the Video Compression dropdown.